 Rap Jam: Volume One

 A really bad basketball game on the Super Nintendo (and Sega Genesis) that has "rap" playing in the background.
 Gameplay consists of "street ball" complete with no fouls and fighting all while playing with the likes of Queen Latifah and Coolio.
-It's a terrible version of NBA Jam without any of the charm, mechanics and basketball.
+It's a terrible version of NBA Jam without any of the charm, mechanics and most importantly, basketball.

 Not the Best Rap Video Games